parsabsh/linux-notes/README.md

 cat [OPTION]... file_name
 ```

-We can see contents of a file using `cat` command.
+We can see the contents of a file using the `cat` command.
 This command has some useful options like `-n` for printing line numbers, `-b` for ignoring blank lines, and so on.
 Use `cat --help` for more information.

 <details>
 <summary><b>Use of cat in redirections</b></summary>

-If `cat` command is used without any arguments, it will copy stdin into stdout.
+If the `cat` command is used without any arguments, it will copy stdin into stdout.
 This attribute is useful in redirection (which we will learn about in a minute).

-For example we can use the following command to simply write in a file:
+For example, we can use the following command to simply write in a file:

 ```bash
 cat > file_name